-For PAYROLL ACCOUNTS (assistantships, hourly pay) Through the EBS Portal: www.ebs.msu.edu -click the EBS Portal Login -sign in with your MSU Net ID and password -choose the ESS tab and then the Payroll sub tab -click Direct Deposit Information
+For PAYROLL ACCOUNTS (assistantships, hourly pay) Through the EBS Portal: www.ebs.msu.edu -click the EBS Portal Login the first time you sign into the EBS portal you will need to set up 2 stage security -sign in with your MSU Net ID and password -choose the ESS tab and then the Payroll sub tab -click Direct Deposit Information

 International students must visit the Payroll Office (room 350 Hannah Administration Building) to pick up an information packet to complete and return.
 The taxability of stipends is subject to review by the Internal Revenue Service.
 Please call the Payroll office for more information, at 355-5010.

 Anyone who does not have a social security card or whose card is lost, stolen or destroyed must apply for a card from the Social Security Administration.
 Their local office is: Social Security Office, 5210 Perry Robinson, Lansing MI 48911 - Office phone: (800) 772-1213 or (517) 393-3876 or TTY: (800) 325-0778.